-What ties together the areas of Melodie’s practice – tax, business, wills, estates and trusts law?
-A common goal: to provide highly effective, approachable, and accessible legal service to each of her clients, regardless of how complex or technical the issues might be.
+Melodie practices in the areas of tax law, with a focus on estate and trust planning, family owned business succession planning, planning for persons with disabilities and tax-driven corporate reorganizations.
+She strives to provide highly effective, approachable and accessible legal service to each of her clients, regardless of how complex or technical the issues might be.

-When helping individual clients with business and estate structuring, Melodie ensures their planning wishes are met in the most tax-efficient way possible – for example, byminimizing probate fees through multiple wills.
+When helping individual clients with estate and trust planning, Melodie helps with a wide range of issues, such as those that arise with blended families, high net worth, protection of family wealth, minimization of probate fees and income tax, among other things.
 Clients seek Melodie’s help with everything from straightforward transfers of modest estates to long-term structuring of family-owned businesses.
-Because of the Okanagan’s proximity to the United States, Melodie is also well-versed in the cross-border estate and tax issues that are relevant to many of her clients.
+Melodie is also well-versed in planning that involves multiple jurisdictions, including the cross-border estate and tax issues that are relevant to many of her clients.

 Melodie makes it a personal and professional priority to serve clients who are disabled or whose family members have disabilities.
-Despite the complicated laws in this area, Melodie finds it especially rewarding to develop trust and estate planning strategies to ensure that a person with a disability receives the most appropriate financial care.
+Melodie assists clients with trust and estate planning strategies to ensure that a person with a disability receives the most appropriate financial care.

 *Providing services through a law corporation.